Challenge With Painting Small Drywall Repairs

 Even level five smooth walls have a little bit of texture in the paint.
 Paint brushes leave small straight lines following the direction of the brush.
 Paint rollers leave a texture resembling the texture found on the exterior of an egg.
 Thicker paint rollers leave a texture resembling the texture found on orange peels.

 It is usually recommended to use a fine nap 1/4” or 1/3” roller for finish coating paint.
 Applying paint with this type of roller leaves a very slight eggshell finish.
 The smaller the nap the less of a texture but there is still going to be a slight texture.

-One of the challenges of painting over drywall repairs is the difference of texture left in the paint.
+One of the challenges of painting over drywall repairs is the difference in texture left in the paint.
 Drywall mud that has been sanded lightly is perfectly smooth with no texture.
-Even if you use a light nap roller to apply paint over the repair, you may notice a slight difference of texture between the repair and the area that was painted previously.
+Even if you use a light nap roller to apply paint over the repair, you may notice a slight difference in texture between the repair and the area that was painted previously.

-The methods used to paint drywall repairs can affect how well the finish product blends in with the surrounding area.
-Many times, these things won’t make a huge difference since the patch is in an area with average light on a flat or satin finish wall or ceiling.
+The methods used to paint drywall repairs can affect how well the finished product blends in with the surrounding area.
+Many times, these things will not make a huge difference since the patch is in an area with average light on a flat or satin finish wall or ceiling.
 However, in critical areas where a lot of light is present, the tips above can make the difference between a repair that flashes and one that is indiscernible